Botrychium angustisegmentum (Pease & Moore) Clausen

 Biology / Life History

-It takes up to seven years for a B. lanceolatum ssp. angustisegmentum spore to develop into a plant that produces an above-ground leaf.
-Even though the plant usually produces one leaf each year, that leaf may not emerge above ground.
+It takes up to seven years for a B. angustisegmentum spore to develop into a plant that produces an above-ground leaf.
+Although the plant usually produces one leaf each year, that leaf may not emerge above ground.
 Leaves of this species emerge in the spring and are divided into a sterile photosynthetic portion and a fertile spore-bearing portion.
 Spores of the fertile portion mature slowly through the summer, changing to a noticeable gold color by late summer.
 The aboveground portion of the plant is killed by frost in the fall, sometimes as late as October.

 Conservation / Management

-Botrychium lanceolatum ssp. angustisegmentum appears to be very sensitive to disturbances within its forest habitat, more sensitive than most Botrychium species.
+Botrychium angustisegmentum appears to be very sensitive to disturbances within its forest habitat, more sensitive than most Botrychium species.
 The most often cited problems result from: loss of the humus layer caused by non-native earthworms, damage caused by timber harvesting, the effects of road building, and land use changes that affect drainage.
 In general, any activity that results in the creation of significant gaps in the overstory canopy would likely be deleterious to this species and its habitat.
 The term significant gap, in this case, means anything greater in extent or more frequent in time than single tree gap phase dynamics, which is part of the normal range of variability in mature forests.
 Significant gaps can result from timber management activity, even selection harvesting.
 This can increase solar energy reaching the forest floor, thereby warming and drying the soil.
-This could result in a major shift in floristic composition, which will likely not favor B. lanceolatum ssp. angustisegmentum.
+This could result in a major shift in floristic composition, which will likely not favor B. angustisegmentum.
 Small local populations of fewer than ten individuals may be particularly at risk (U.S. Forest Service 2000).

 Conservation Efforts in Minnesota

-While a number of B. lanceolatum ssp. angustisegmentum populations occur on State Forest lands and county-owned lands, they may be threatened by intensive logging.
-A cooperative monitoring project is currently underway in Aitkin County, which may offer valuable insights on management needs.
+Although a number of B. angustisegmentum populations occur on State Forest lands and county-owned lands, they may be threatened by intensive timber harvest.